goatheckler/clipboard-to-ssh/README.md

 ## Use Case

-When using LLM agents via SSH from a Windows workstation, clipboard operations (copy/paste) don't work over SSH.
+When using LLM agents via SSH from a remote workstation, clipboard operations (copy/paste) don't work over SSH.
 This tool solves that by:

 1. Copy an image or text to your clipboard locally
 2. Select a remote host from your SSH config